kubernetes-sigs/lws/keps/115-Subgroup-support/README.md

 ```
 type LeaderWorkerTemplate struct {
-	 // Number of pods per subgroup.
+	 // The number of pods per subgroup.
 This value is immutable,
    // and must not be greater than LeaderWorkerSet.Spec.Size.
+   // Size must be divisible by subGroupSize in which case the
+   // subgroups will be of equal size.
+Or size - 1 is divisible
+   // by subGroupSize, in which case the leader is considered as
+   // the extra pod, and will be part of the first subgroup.
 	SubGroupSize *int32 'json:"subGroupSize,omitempty'
 }
 ```